If your pet has a surgically-related medical emergency, scroll down for instructions.

 Spay and neuter surgeries are performed under general anesthesia.
 During this time, the patient is completely asleep and unable to feel or move.
 In female dogs and cats, the uterus and ovaries are removed through a small incision in the abdominal wall, which will prevent them from getting pregnant.
 In both male dogs and cats, the scrotum is not removed, only the testicles.
 Removal of the testicles prevents production of sperm and the male dog or cat will no longer be able to father puppies or kittens.

 Your pet received two doses of pain medication.
 The second dose lasts for 24 hours.
-DO NOT give you pet any over-the-counter pain medication such as aspirin, Tylenol, Motrin, or ibuprofen, as these and other over-the-counter pain medications can be dangerous for your pet.
+DO NOT give you pet any over-the-counter pain medication such as aspirin, Tylenol, or Motrin, as these and other over-the-counter pain medications can be dangerous for your pet.
 If you feel that your pet needs any additional pain medication, please call our office so that we can prescribe a medication that will be safe for your pet to take.
 If you feel that your pet is painful post-surgery, we will be happy to prescribe additional pain medication.

 Female dogs and cats have a mid-line incision in their abdomen.
 Male dogs have an incision just above the scrotum and male cats have two incisions, one in each side of the scrotum.
 The healing period for the incision is 7-10 days.
 Check the incision site at least twice daily for 10 days.
 What you see at discharge is what we consider normal.
 There should be no drainage.
 Redness and swelling should be minimal.